panva/node-oidc-provider/docs/README.md

 ### interactions.url

-Helper used by the OP to determine where to redirect User-Agent for necessary interaction, can return both absolute and relative urls.
+Function used to determine where to redirect User-Agent for necessary interaction, can return both absolute and relative urls.

 _**default value**_: